zzg1994115/PHBS_TQFML/Project/README.md

 For example, you are the last player to choose your hero, and all of us want to win to get a better rank, but you have a lot of choice, you want to win but don’t know which one to choose to cooperate with others.
 Then my model will help you choose the last hero to keep a highest win rate.

-## LOL Predictor
+## Overview
-My project wants to use the machine learning to analyze the lol game (league of legends), it may contains the following questions:
+LoL-predictor is a tool that uses Machine Learning to predict the outcome of a LOL game and suggest the best last pick. it may answer the following questions:
       1、Given the other heroes, which last hero should you choose to make your win rate the highest.
       2、which team will win considering all the heroes chosen.
-I can offer the win rate, you can gamble on it.
+I can offer the win rate, you can gamble on the pro game.

+The project achieves roughly 0.60 ROC AUC score and 0.65 accuracy using Logistic Regression.
+The code is used mainly for creating models used by https://www.kaggle.com/paololol/league-of-legends-ranked-matches.

+## Mining data
+Mining approximate 100000 games and the original data is as follows:

+I give 139 different heros as orders [1,2,3,...,139] in excel saving them to a file is as simple as:

+red team 1: red team top
+red team 2: read team jungle
+red team 3: read team mid
+red team 4: read team adc
+red team 5: red team support
+blue team win: 1 stands for blue team win and 0 stands for red team win

 ## Training model
 The algorithm used for training is Logistic Regression